cb-bimm/stem-extract/README.md

 Simple BASH script for macOS to extract individual stems from the Session Player files and create a zipped archive.
 There is a little bit of setup required on the first run but after that you will be able to extract the stems from any session player file in less than a minute.

 **Requires FFmpeg::**
 Before running this script make sure that FFmpeg is installed on your system.
+You can install it using the instructions below.
 + Download from <a href="https://evermeet.cx/ffmpeg/ffmpeg-4.3.1.zip">here</a>
 + In the finder window press ```⇧ + ⌘ + g``` and go to folder ```/usr/local/bin/```
 + Unzip the downloaded file and drag it over ```/usr/local/bin/``` folder